 Like all ProPhoto design elements, tiles are responsive.
 They will expand and contract as necessary to perfectly fit the current browser window size.
 However, it’s important to know that they will not expand more than the width and height set for the tile.
 So if you want your tile to be able to grow to 900px in width, you’ll want to make sure you set it’s width at 900px and add images that are at least that wide.

-TODO: Examples Frankly, it can be hard to conceptualize a tile without looking at an example.
-Check out “Learn from tile case studies” to receive a careful walk through of how we created some specific example tiles.
+Frankly, it can be hard to conceptualize a tile without looking at an example.
+Check out “” to receive a careful walk through of how we created some specific example tiles.